-- Any reported structural defect that has the potential to cause harm or deteriorate rapidly - Reports of damp and mouldy conditions - All jobs that have the potential to cost more than £500 in value.
+- Any reported structural defect that has the potential to cause harm or deteriorate rapidly - Reports of damp and Mould as per the relevant policy - All jobs that have the potential to cost more than £500 in value.
 For example, a request for a new door or window - Requests for major plastering repairs - Requests for new fencing or garden drainage problems - Reports of defective or broken appliance such as a bath or sink unit.